jonlabelle/SublimeJsPrettier/README.md

 `JsPrettier` will attempt to format selections of code first, otherwise the entire file will be formatted.

-`JsPrettier` will attempt to format selections of code first; if no selections are found, the entire file will be formatted.

 > **NOTE:** When the `auto_format_on_save` setting is set to `true`, the
 > **entire file** will always be formatted.